dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 # [What Is Socioepistemic Churn](#what-is-socioepistemological-churn)

-Socioepistemological flux and churn covers regional and sociohierarcical changes in how people understand the world through belief systems and epistemological structures.
-Both the macrocosmic and microcosmic aspects of socioepistemological flux and churn are relevant to to constructing a systemic understanding of how people's accepted reality changes in response to what they experience in life.
+Socioepistemic flux and churn covers regional and sociohierarcical changes in how people understand the world through belief systems and epistemological structures.
+Socioepistemology studies the social aspects of epistemic flux and churn, as it occurs in geographic networks and logical networks.

+Democratic societies, those with a high degree of geosocial interconnection, and those who promote freedom of speech always have more socioepistemic flux and churn.
+The constant influx and outflow of ideas accelerates the precipitation of the development of new ideas.
+As long as this churn promotes innovation and economic development, it leads to prosperity and the profound degree of connection is certainly a strength.
+When the democratic societies lose their way by becoming demoralized and separated from the source of their prosperity, the stakeholders and powerbrokers become susceptible to foreign influence.
+If this happens while external powers enchant the internal powers, rendering them blind to the need to protect their own internal sources of vitality, then the external powers can subvert the nation, causing them to squander every advantage they have.
+The victims of this general strategy of subversion will love every moment of pissing away all the advantages they have.
+Why?
+Demoralized and disillusioned, they no longer recognize the true sources of their strength.
+One generation later, the nation succumbs to internal struggles.

+Both the macrocosmic and microcosmic aspects of socioepistemic flux and churn inform the construction of a systemic understanding of how a person's accepted reality changes in response to what they've experienced in life, typologically.

-  - (1) churn of social consequences mainly resulting from how epistemological structures are rooted in either the idealistic or ideal conceptions of the metaphsyical
+#### (1) The churn of social consequences mainly resulting from how epistemic structures are rooted in either the idealistic or ideal conceptions of the metaphsyical.

+- describe the major consequences between these two epistemic premises of knowledge
+  - all knowledge is primarily aeternal or all knowledge is primarily worldly
+    - this is an oversimplification that does not account for people who never think about this. once you settle on either, your decision allows you to vastly simplify epistemic extrapolation.
+    - there is another edge case, which is that only *some* subset of knowledge is aeternal.
+From this kernel of knowledge, everything else can be extrapolated.
+Even logically irrational structures can be virtualized within it.
+  - assuming that

+#### (2)

-  - (2) and in how whether the knowledge structures are primarily constructed from additive logic ("pure rationalism"), subtractive logic ("i only know for sure the set of things that is impossible") or a combination of both
+  - (2) and in how whether the knowledge structures are primarily constructed from additive logic ("pure rationalism"), subtractive logic ("i only know for sure the set of things that is impossible"), a combination of both, or convolution of epistemic structures.
-    - how to methodologically combine both additive/subtractive epistemological structures to congeal information using statistical methods (analysis of information graphs and information networks)
+    - how to methodologically combine both additive/subtractive epistemological structures, along with epistemic convolution, to congeal information using statistical methods (i.e. analysis of information graphs and information networks)
       - this process allows you to cyclically reiterate the information/knowledge graph where you use additive/subtractive/consensus methods, augmented by